 - Analysis paralysis can be an issue for some people while playing Marvel Champions.
 That’s the downside of a game that gives you so many options every turn.
 You could have six or seven cards in your hand and you’ll need to figure out which cards are best for you and your team while also knowing what your teammates’ plans are.
 It’s a lot to think about and pay attention to, especially during your first couple of games with a new hero.

-- It kind of stinks that you can’t run two or more heroes with the same aspects since there aren’t enough cards in the core set.
+- It kind of stinks that there aren’t enough cards in the core set to run two or more heroes with the same aspects.
 That’s unfortunate because you might want to have, say, two Aggressive or two Justice heroes on your team and you just can’t.

 - Ultron is fun to face, but I don’t like that the heroes’ cards are used to represent his drones.
 It doesn’t make sense thematically and the fact that you have to discard the card after you defeat the drone means that you could be discarding a valuable card.

 Marvel Champions is a fantastic cooperative card game.
 I’m not even a huge Marvel fan and I’ve enjoyed this one a lot, and so have the six people I’ve taught it to.
 Figuring out how to use the different heroes each game and then tweaking the decks a bit to face the expert-level villains has been a blast.

 I’ve played Marvel Champions at every player count now and I think it’s best at two and three players.
 You get a good mix of hero skills to balance out your team at those counts and the games never feel too long (though three-player games can run pretty long).
 Four-player games are still fun, but they can take 2+ hours and there seems to be quite a bit more downtime.
 Solo is good, too, but this one just feels like it should be played co-op.